San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 2. Edit the docs
    * Navigate to your GitHub *profile*; then go to your *repos*; then open the repo that you just forked (copied).
    * Find a page you want to change, and push the edit button in the upper right.
+   * Here's a handy guide to using reStructuredText: http://www.sphinx-doc.org/en/master/rest.html (But some documents are already formatted, so you may be able to figure out how to do headings, bullets, etc.)
    * When you finish working on a page, scroll to the bottom of the page and push the Commit button.

 3. Submit your changes through a pull request